Getting your Pocket Tracker setup and running, with speed and simplicity in mind.

 Pocket Tracker is not showing its exact location

-Either the Pocket Tracker is indoors where it cannot get a strong GPS signal or it is not set to report frequent GPS positions (for example, every 2 minutes, every 1 hour, every 2 hours).
+Either the Pocket Tracker is indoors where it cannot get a strong GPS signal or it is not set to report frequent GPS positions (for example, every 30-seconds, every 1 hour, every 2 hours).
 To change reporting frequencies, go to the Commands tab and press New to select a new mode.

 By default, Pocket Tracker reports every 30 seconds when moving.
 Once the device reports again, it will accept the new command to report at different intervals—what the reporting is set to will remain until it is due to report and accepts the new commands.